Risk warning: Your capital is at risk and unlike other ISAs, IFISAs are not covered by the Financial Services Compensation Scheme (FSCS)

 The new raise – with a target of £450,000 – will save UK schools £3.1 million on energy bills by generating their own clean energy, that’s cheaper than they would otherwise pay.
 It will also fund a new collection of carbon-reducing solar power projects.

 The forecast return on investment is five per cent.
 Minimum investment is £1,000.

 Lendwise, which launched in 2018, matches private investors with borrowers who want to fund their studies to further their career and therefore their earnings potential.
 It is the UK’s only peer-to- peer lender to specialise in education finance.

 The platform provides fair and flexible loans to students who have the personal merit to take postgraduate courses at top business schools and universities in the UK or internationally – but maybe not all of the funding.

-Meanwhile, lenders can target a competitive return on their investment of around six to 12 per cent while also making a positive social impact.
+Meanwhile, lenders can target a competitive return on their investment of up to nine per cent per year while also making a positive social impact.
 The minimum initial investment is £1,000.

-The Lewisham Climate Action 2028 is targeting returns of 4.3 per cent per year.
+The investment is targeting returns of 4.85 per cent per year.
 Minimum investment is just £5.

 Risk warning: Don’t invest unless you are prepared to lose money.
 These are high-risk investments.
 You may not be able to access your money easily and are unlikely to be protected if something goes wrong.